vjfrosty/Softuni-Artificial-Intelligence-projects/README.md

 # ![AI Course Banner](https://softuni.bg/content/images/header/white-horizontal-logo-university.svg) Artificial Intelligence modul  - Personal Exam Projects Showcase
-Yasen Ivanov

 ## Introduction

-This repository contains the final exam projects developed by student Yasen Ivanov as part of the Artificial Intelligence modul by Software University.
+This repository contains the final exam projects developed by student **Yasen Ivanov** as part of the Artificial Intelligence modul by Software University.
 The  projects will encompass various aspects of artificial intelligence, including machine learning, computer vision, and more.
 Each project is a testament to the hard work and creativity of the student.

 ## Project List